lambert-p/sdstuff/README.md

 ## Install Emulators

 There's a ton of different ways to get emulators on your Steam Deck.
-Some you can install as Flatpaks, or directly from Valve, or manually compiling from source, etc.... but I've found Emu Deck to be the easiest.
+Some you can install as Flatpaks, or directly from Valve, or manually compiling from source, etc.... but I've found EmuDeck to be the easiest.
 It is an install script that manages several different emulators for you with sensible defaults.

 https://www.emudeck.com/